ipni/index-provider/README.md

 * Provider ID: the libp2p peer ID of the content provider.
 * Addresses: a list of addresses from which the content can be retrieved.
 * [Metadata](metadata): a blob of bytes capturing how to retrieve the data.

-Within each advertisement there is an entries link that points to a list of chunked multihashes.
-It is the multihashes that
+* Entries: a link pointing to a list of chunked multihashes.
+* Context ID: a key for the content being advertised.

+The Entries link points to the IPLD node that contains a list of mulitihashes being advertised.
+The list is represented as a chain of "Entry Chunk"s where each chunk contains a list of multihashes and a link to the next chunk.
+This is to accommodate pagination for large number of multihashes.

-To do this it requires a `MultihashLister` to be registered.
+The engine can be configured to dynamically look up the list of multihashes that correspond to the context ID of an advertisement.
+To do this, the engine requires a `MultihashLister` to be registered.
 The `MultihashLister` is then used to look up the list of multihashes associated to a content advertisement.
 For an example on how to start up a provider engine, register a lister and advertise content, see:

 * [`engine/example_test.go`](engine/example_test.go)